sushant-kd2019/svg-assignment/README.md

 PATCH \
 DELETE

-For more information see /api to access swagger.
+For more information, check the given link.